nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

    :width: 600
    :alt: report latency

-- **compute**: NGINX App Protect produced 82% lower latency than AWS WAF at 1,000 tps on the 5% bad request test.
+- **compute**: The maximum transaction throughput achieved with 100% success (no 5xx or 429 errors) and with less than 30ms maximum latency with our tiny AWS c5n.large (2 CPU and 5.25 GB RAM) instance was approximately 5,000 requests per second for NGINX App Protect.
-Latency differences were minimal until the 90th percentile, with a significant difference witnessed at the 99th percentile and above.
+By comparison, ModSecurity began to produce errors at the 2,000 requests per second threshold.

 .. image:: ./_pictures/report_throughput.png
    :align: center
    :width: 600
    :alt: report throughput

 Lower rate of False Positive for more protection
 *************************************************
 A WAF enforce a security policy and violations occur when some aspect of a request or response does not comply with the security policy.

 Why F5 WAF engine generates violations with a a low chance of being false positives?

-- **High accuracy attack signatures**
+    #. **High accuracy attack signatures**
 Accuracy of a `F5 signature <https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Essential.App.Protect-Details.html#attack-signatures>`_
 indicates the ability of the attack signature to identify the attack including susceptibility to false-positive alarms: